swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

 ❯ swift package format-my-code
 ```

-Since `--allow-package-writability` is not passed, `swift` `package` will ask the user for permission if its stdin is attached to a TTY, or will fail with an error if not.
-If `--allow-package-writability` were passed, it would just allow the plugin to run (with package directory writability allowed by the sandbox profile) without asking for permission.
+Since `--allow-writing-to-package-directory` is not passed, `swift` `package` will ask the user for permission if its stdin is attached to a TTY, or will fail with an error if not.
+If `--allow-writing-to-package-directory` were passed, it would just allow the plugin to run (with package directory writability allowed by the sandbox profile) without asking for permission.

 ## Example 3: Building Deployment Artifacts